Automating the bathroom window

 Flashing it

-to automatically stop the relays if it detects the endstops of the motor triggered by measuring the power draw.
-This unfortunately did
+the relays if it detects the endstops of the motor triggered by measuring the power draw.
+This

 Controlling it